-Irish Moss is a seaweed derived fining agent used by many brewers to help make a clear beer without the need for a filter.
+Irish Moss is a seaweed derived fining agent used by many brewers to help make beer clearer without the need for a filter.
 Irish Moss also accelerates protein coagulation during the end of the boil which helps prevent chill haze.
 One teaspoon is usually added with 15 minutes remaining in the boil.

 Yeast Nutrient is a mixture of diammonium phosphate and food-grade urea that nourishes yeast.
 A half teaspoon is added at the last ten minutes of the boil.

 Most recipes will call for a 60 minute boil.
 After your timer goes off indicating your 60 minutes have passed, now is time to start chilling your wort so you can eventually pitch your yeast.
 This is also when you really need to start being conscious of sanitizing EVERYTHING that comes in contact with your wort.
 Your wort will no longer be boiling now and anything that your wort comes into contact with at this time risks infection.

 You will chill your wort with a piece of equipment called a wort chiller.
 Wort chillers are usually copper tubing.
 This wort chiller will assure you that your wort will be chilled faster than an ice bath.
 It is safe to use as long as it is sanitized prior to using.
 Place your wort chiller in the boiling kettle at the last 10 minutes of the boil.
 This will sanitize your wort chiller.
 Bring your wort to the temperature your yeast suggests to pitch.